UNdot33K/ScriptKiddie_AV/README.md

-Script Kiddie_AV is a simple but effective, FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) "tool", or more precisely it's a batch file script which can automate checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.
+Script Kiddie_AV is a simple but effective, FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) "tool", or more precisely it's a batch file script, which can automate checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.